PiSupply/PiJuice/Software/README.md

 /usr/share/pijuice/data/firmware/
 ```

+the filename would look like `PiJuice-V1.1-2018_01_15.elf.binary`

-Should you wish to update the firmware with a more recent version simply browse to the new file and proceed with the update.
+If you want to use the GUI to update the firmware to a more recent version you will have to override this file with the new one that you can download from our Firmware section.

+*Remember though that the firmware we provide in the software package you've obtained from either APT or Github is generally the only one you should ever use for that specific version of Software release, therefore only update the firmware if the GUI reports that the firmware is not up to date or if we instruct you to do so.*

 During the update the window may become unresponsive. **Wait until the update is finished** before you continue with anything else.

 ### Automatic wake-up